OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 September 2002.md

 - Terms "**projection**" and "**reflection**" used to encourage introspection
 - **Hypnosis** suggested as a helpful probing method
 - Ear ringing may signal subliminal warnings picked up by neural processes
+- Monitoring and programming signals can result in ear ringing; tracking patterns can aid in personal coding.

 ---

 ## Books, Research, and Cultural Commentary